 - Track brand sentiment on Twitter and across blogs.

-- Make a category-related case for mobile or social or native or radio or experiential advertising.
+- Make a category-related case for mobile or social or native or Clubhouse or radio or experiential advertising.

 - Compare and contrast competitive brand positions and advertising approaches to find competitive messaging opportunities.